BluCrane/OmniMACS/_posts/2015-03-03-your-website-is-virtual-real-estate.md

 <h3>What your website visitors want:</h3>
 <ul>
 <li>responsive design - does your website look equally good on a smartphone, tablet and desktop?</li>
-<li>cross browser compatibility - does your website render properly on different web browsers (Chrome, Firefox, Safari etc)?</li>
+<li>cross browser compatibility - does your website render properly on different web browsers (Internet Explorer, Chrome, Firefox, Safari etc)?</li>
 <li>fast page loading time - does your slow website chase potential clients away?</li>
 <li>ease of navigation - how easy is it to find different sections of your website?</li>
 <li>layout and design - does the design reflect your brand in a professional and informative way, and does the layout make it easy for visitors to read and interact with the content?</li>